Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Heating Element

-Other forms of heating elements include molybdenum disilicide, silicone carbide, PTC ceramic, and quartz halogen.
-Polymer PTC heating elements are made of conducting PTC rubber that rapidly heats up when activated.
-Thick film heating elements are printed on thin substrate and have a very low profile, which allows them to provide a quick thermal response.
+Other heating elements used include molybdenum disilicide, silicone carbide, PTC ceramic, and quartz halogen.
+Polymer PTC heating elements, made from conducting PTC rubber, heat up quickly upon activation.
+Thick film heating elements, printed on a thin substrate, provide a rapid thermal response due to their low profile.

 Sheath

-The sheath, also referred to as a jacket or sleeve, for a band heater is its outer cover that protects the heating element.
-They are made from a wide assortment of metals including aluminum, brass, copper, iron, nickel alloys, steel, and stainless steel.
-The sheath has to be highly durable in order to withstand the environment where a band heater is used and the heat generated by the heating element.
-It surrounds the heating element and acts as a conductor during the heat transfer process.
+The sheath, also known as a jacket or sleeve, is the outer cover of a band heater that protects the heating element.
+Made from metals such as aluminum, brass, copper, iron, nickel alloys, steel, and stainless steel, the sheath must be durable to endure both the environment and the heat generated by the element.
+It surrounds the heating element and aids in heat transfer.

 Insulation